CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/events/how-to-declare-custom-events-to-avoid-blocking.md

 ---
-title: 'Procédure : Déclarer des événements personnalisés pour éviter les blocages (Visual Basic)' ms.date: 07/20/2015
+title: 'Comment : déclarer des événements personnalisés pour éviter les blocages' ms.date: 07/20/2015
 helpviewer_keywords:
 - declaring events [Visual Basic], custom
 - events [Visual Basic], custom
 - custom events [Visual Basic] ms.assetid: 998b6a90-67c5-4d2c-8b11-366d3e355505
-ms.openlocfilehash: 6eea47ea2c8aee697eb34ca904dad22ca88e6ce4
+ms.openlocfilehash: 8d73d9c4590afb33e7176f647069cafcb3a9d7d8
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62051895"
+ms.locfileid: "74345146"
 ---
-# <a name="how-to-declare-custom-events-to-avoid-blocking-visual-basic"></a>Procédure : Déclarer des événements personnalisés pour éviter les blocages (Visual Basic)
+# <a name="how-to-declare-custom-events-to-avoid-blocking-visual-basic"></a>Comment : déclarer des événements personnalisés pour éviter les blocages (Visual Basic)
-Il existe plusieurs circonstances quand il est important de ce gestionnaire d’un événements ne bloquent pas les gestionnaires d’événements suivants. Événements personnalisés permettent à l’événement à appeler ses gestionnaires d’événements de façon asynchrone.
+There are several circumstances when it is important that one event handler not block subsequent event handlers.
+Custom events allow the event to call its event handlers asynchronously.

- Par défaut, le champ de magasin de stockage pour une déclaration d’événement est un délégué multicast qui associe en série tous les gestionnaires d’événements.
-Cela signifie que si un gestionnaire met beaucoup de temps, il bloque les autres gestionnaires jusqu'à la fin.
-(Les gestionnaires d’événements valides doivent jamais exécuter les opérations de longue durée ou de blocage potentiellement).
+ By default, the backing-store field for an event declaration is a multicast delegate that serially combines all the event handlers.
+This means that if one handler takes a long time to complete, it blocks the other handlers until it completes.
+(Well-behaved event handlers should never perform lengthy or potentially blocking operations.)

- Au lieu d’utiliser l’implémentation par défaut d’événements Visual Basic, vous pouvez utiliser un événement personnalisé à exécuter de façon asynchrone les gestionnaires d’événements.
+ Instead of using the default implementation of events that Visual Basic provides, you can use a custom event to execute the event handlers asynchronously.

 ## <a name="example"></a>Exemple
- Dans cet exemple, le `AddHandler` accesseur ajoute le délégué pour chaque gestionnaire de la `Click` événement à un <xref:System.Collections.ArrayList> stockés dans le `EventHandlerList` champ.
+ In this example, the `AddHandler` accessor adds the delegate for each handler of the `Click` event to an <xref:System.Collections.ArrayList> stored in the `EventHandlerList` field.

- Lorsque le code déclenche le `Click` événement, le `RaiseEvent` accesseur appelle tous les délégués de gestionnaire d’événements de façon asynchrone à l’aide de la <xref:System.Web.Services.Protocols.LogicalMethodInfo.BeginInvoke%2A> (méthode).
-Cette méthode appelle chaque gestionnaire sur un thread de travail et retourne immédiatement, afin de gestionnaires ne peut pas se bloquer mutuellement.
+ When code raises the `Click` event, the `RaiseEvent` accessor invokes all the event handler delegates asynchronously using the <xref:System.Web.Services.Protocols.LogicalMethodInfo.BeginInvoke%2A> method.
+That method invokes each handler on a worker thread and returns immediately, so handlers cannot block one another.

  [!code-vb[VbVbalrEvents#27](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrEvents/VB/Class1.vb#27)]